Report Summary

 Electricals sales

-Electricals sales fell xx% YoY in September, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted) against a xx% decline a year ago – the sharpest decline since xxxxx.
+Electricals sales rose by xx% YoY in October, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted) against a xx% decline a year ago.
+This was the categories second month in positive territory, and its best performance in over three years.

 Take out a FREE 30 day membership trial to read the full report.